 You must save template files to \QuoteWerks\Resources\Templates.
 You can have as many template files as you like (so, for example, you can have a different template for every job type).
 You can create templates for any file type, including Excel spreadsheets, CAD drawings, Visio diagrams, text files, Word documents, RTF files, and more.

 This functionality provides users with an easy way to view the contact(s) from the quote in the CRM/PSA system as well as the opportunity that was created based on this quote, and any activities (such as follow up calls) will be linked under the activities section.
-ConnectWise users will be able to view any tickets associated with this quote as well (ConnectWise 2015.2 or higher only).
+ConnectWise users will be able to view any tickets associated with this quote, the Sales Order, and an Agreement if QuoteWerks created them.

 For information on using videos in QuoteValet, please see the QuoteValet Videos help file topic.